pbek/QOwnNotes/webpage/src/contributing/donate.md

 # Donate

+QOwnNotes doesn't generate any revenue (non-profit).

-If you like QOwnNotes and want to **donate** to the project feel free to do so.
+If you like QOwnNotes and want to **donate** to the project to help paying for hosting, domain, etc. feel free to do so.

 ## PayPal